Gordon-MIT Engineering Leadership Program

 Director of Communications & Outreach

-A marketing, communications and branding leader with more than 20 years of experience conceiving and implementing successful messaging, branding, business development, customer service and public relations campaigns, Bruce Mendelsohn is Director of Communications & Outreach for the Gordon-MIT Engineering Leadership Program.
+A marketing, communications and branding leader with more than two decades of success conceiving and implementing successful messaging, branding, business development, customer service and public relations campaigns, Bruce Mendelsohn is Director of Communications & Outreach for the Gordon-MIT Engineering Leadership Program.

-Since leaving the Army in 1993, Mr. Mendelsohn has amassed more than 18 years of national-level communications expertise and leadership experience in law enforcement, business, and the U.S. government and military.
+Since leaving the Army in 1993, Mr. Mendelsohn has amassed more than 20 years of national-level communications expertise and leadership experience in law enforcement, business, higher education and the U.S. government.

 He has researched and presented a report to the U.S. Congress in support of a national plan to transform Federal detention management functions and operations; promoted the beloved national crime-fighting icon, McGruff the Crime Dog; and helped to promote and raise funds for the $80 million campaign to build the National Law Enforcement Museum.
 He also founded and operates a marketing communications consultancy, The Hired Pen.